qupath/qupath-docs/docs/intro/extensions.md

 If you drag this onto QuPath's main window, QuPath should copy it to your QuPath user directory.

 Often the extension will be ready to use immediately, but it's generally a good idea to restart QuPath in case it needs to do any extra work at startup.

+***TODO*** Update extension UI and functionality (it isnt behaving as expected, not sure if its because the extensions dont work in 0.6 or the manager isnt reporting correctly)

 ## Removing extensions